siom79/jasyncapicmp/README.md

 Development of this tool is not completed, yet.
 Hence, there are a lot of planned
 features:

-- Evaluation of changes as breaking or not-breaking
+- Evaluation of more changes as breaking or not-breaking
 - HTML report
 - Maven plugin
 - Gradle plugin